Are you at risk for HIV exposure?

 - You should be aware of some of the symptoms of new HIV infection: fever or flu-like illness, swollen glands, a rash, a sore throat, mouth sores, nausea and diarrhea, and muscle pain.
 If you have these symptoms, you should see your doctor or nurse.

-- PrEP is covered by many insurance programs.
-If you do not have insurance, Planned Parenthood can direct you to a medication assistance program that can provide PrEP for free.
+- They are covered by many insurance programs.
+If you do not have insurance, Planned Parenthood can direct you to a medication assistance program that can provide PrEP and PEP for free.

 Where can I go for more information?